Viktrix8/nextjs13-prisma-example/README.md

 ## Folder Structure

-The folder structure of this starter is organized as follows:
+The folder structure of this example is organized as follows:

 - `/components`: Contains React components used throughout the application.
 - `/app`: Includes Next.js page components representing different routes of the application.